Gentlhug/Gentlhug/README.md

 #### 👨‍💻 Description in human language
 I'm founder and CEO at ImpriMante, a France-based company mixing AI and 3D printing!
-I'm also a React programmer and AI developper.
+I'm also a web develpper (React/Next.JS and PhP) and AI developper.

 I'm passionate about creative activities such as:
 - :film_strip: Video editing